dirakx1/MoneyOnTangle/README.md

 ## Clients
 * Clients can be any IOT devices (smartphones, smartwatch, latops..)
+* Also it can be used to pick in place transfers

 ## Use cases.
 * International transfers
 * Local transfers
+* Local tranfers in hard currencies